Elbingen: Economy and infrastructure

 The village, in which roughly 310 people live today, has retained its individual character in a cared-for and neighbourly atmosphere, underscored by a successful village renewal project with much greenery.
 Particularly worthy of note is the newly remodelled village square around the bakehouse and the old timber-frame middle-class house (Bürgerhaus) that is enjoyed by families for its “homely appearance”.

-On the community limits bordering Hahn am See lies a private lake in the woods with a camping ground and trailer park.
+On the municipality limits bordering Hahn am See lies a private lake in the woods with a camping ground and trailer park.

+Transport

+Elbingen had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) which is out of service for passenger trains and also deconstructed between Wallmerod and Westerburg.